The Altruistic Traveller

 Below is a list of some animal encounters that are far from ethical and involve exploitation of animals:

 Elephant riding & performance – Elephants are taken from their parents as a baby and tortured to break their spirits so they are able to interact with humans.
 The process is called Phajaan, or “the crush”.
-As adults, these Elephants are chained away from there natural environments and forced to carry tourists on their back all day long, as well as perform tricks to audiences of tourists.
+As adults, these Elephants are chained away from their natural environments and forced to carry tourists on their back all day long, as well as perform tricks to audiences of tourists.

 Read Rough Guide’s “The truth about Elephant tourism in Asia“